PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 **Process (differs slightly from above):**
 - Open a [Approval Multi Request](https://github.com/PyLadiesGermany/PySV_PyLadies_fund/issues/new?assignees=sleepypioneer%2Claysauchoa%2Cdiscombobulateme%2Cpga99%2Cterezaif&labels=approval_request%2Capproval_multi_request&projects=&template=approval-multi-request.md&title=Approval+Multi+Request) issue in this repository for the total amount, including ideas of what it will cover (exact items should be listed afterward)
 - Wait for approval for the total amount by at least 2 representatives outside of the requesting chapter
-- Individual invoices should be sent to the PySV with the PyLadies Germany email copied in
+- Individual invoices should be sent to the PySV with the PyLadies PySV email (pyladies@python-verband.org) copied in - see our [emails template](./Docs/email_templates.md) for what to include.
 - Reimbursement will happen within 14 days
-- Individual spends should be added to the ticket on the reporting platform marked as reimbursed with an update to the amount left
+- Individual spends should be added to the issue on the [reporting board](https://github.com/orgs/PyLadiesGermany/projects/2/views/1) marked as reimbursed with an update to the amount left
 - Add any additional information we can use for reporting after the funds are spent (optional but helps with reporting)
-- When the total amount has been reimbursed move the ticket to the reimbursed column. (consideration for further funds can then happen)
+- When the total amount has been reimbursed move the issue to the reimbursed column on the project [board](https://github.com/orgs/PyLadiesGermany/projects/2/views/1). (consideration for further funds can then happen)

 ### Approval Guidelines